 Some children get their first teeth as early as 4 months of age.
 Many parents get nervous after their baby’s first tooth appears.
 For the sake of our children's oral health, we will always make sure we brush their teeth diligently.

-However, to ensure the healthy teeth of your child, oral care should be started even before the first teeth appear.
+However, to ensure the healthy teeth of your child, good baby oral care should be started even before the first teeth appear.
 How can you start dental care even though your baby doesn’t have any teeth?

 3 Oral Care Tips for Babies Without Teeth